 OPENING STATEMENT OF HON.
-CHRISTOPHER MURPHY, U.S. SENATOR FROM CONNECTICUT
+CHRISTOPHER MURPHY, U.S. SENATOR FROM CONNECTICUT tions, and then seat our second panel of experts.

 Senator MURPHY.
 Welcome, everyone, to today's hearing on European energy security.
 This is not a new topic for this committee, but Russia's annexation of the Crimean Peninsula and military activity in eastern Ukraine has brought a new sense of urgency and focus to this debate.